ppy/osu-wiki/wiki/Ranking_Criteria/Ranking_Criteria_Council/en.md

 - ![][flag_GB] [Starry-](https://osu.ppy.sh/users/2166199) (QAT)
 - ![][flag_US] [Blocko](https://osu.ppy.sh/users/4075092) (QAT)

 The Ranking Criteria Council was ultimately unsuccessful.
-Only members involved in osu!catch promoted new proposals, while the other game modes did not make progress until the Ranking Criteira Council was disbanded and replaced with the United Beat-Knights of Ranking Criteria.
+Only members involved in osu!catch promoted new proposals, while the other game modes did not make progress until the Ranking Criteria Council was disbanded and replaced with the United Beat-Knights of Ranking Criteria.

 ## United Beat-Knights of Ranking Criteria